 Parents have a pre-conceived idea of what their children should be doing by a certain age.
 They see other children learning and developing and want to make sure their child is keeping pace.

-When learning of their child’s developmental delay, parents feel even more pressure to see their children acquire familiar skills.
+When learning of their child’s developmental difference, parents feel even more pressure to see their children acquire familiar skills.

 Development works at its own pace, though.
-Due to their unique biologies, children with developmental delays have difficulty mastering early emotional developmental milestones on a neurotypical timeline.
+Due to their unique biologies, children with developmental differences have difficulty mastering early emotional developmental milestones on a neurotypical timeline.

 This, in turn, makes it very difficult for them to master the skills that parents see other children acquiring so easily on a neurotypical timeline as well.